 Since our first visit in 1987 as the first organized birding tour to the area, we have learned much about Kiunga's avifauna, and it is rich indeed.
-Pigeons and fruit-doves abound, Moustached Treeswifts and bands of noisy cuckooshrikes (including Golden) are often overhead, and Hooded Pittas call from the forest floor.
-Over the years we have found such scarce species as Little Paradise-Kingfisher, Long-billed Cuckoo, White-bellied Pitohui, Yellow-eyed Starling, and White-spotted (Streak-headed) Munia here, and other specialties of the area include Gray-headed Goshawk, Collared Imperial-Pigeon, Palm Cockatoo, Yellow-capped Pygmy-Parrot, Large Fig-Parrot, Dwarf Koel, Blyth's Hornbill, Obscure Honeyeater, Black-sided Robin, Papuan Babbler, and the spectacular Flame Bowerbird.
+Pigeons and fruit-doves abound, Moustached Treeswifts and bands of noisy cuckooshrikes (including Golden) are often overhead, and Eastern Hooded Pittas call from the forest floor.
+Over the years we have found such scarce species as Little Paradise-Kingfisher, Long-billed Cuckoo, White-bellied Pitohui, Yellow-eyed Starling, and White-spotted Munia here, and other specialties of the area include Gray-headed Goshawk, Collared Imperial-Pigeon, Palm Cockatoo, Yellow-capped Pygmy-Parrot, Large Fig-Parrot, Dwarf Koel, Blyth's Hornbill, Obscure Honeyeater, Black-sided Robin, Papuan Babbler, and the spectacular Flame Bowerbird.
 The area holds an incredible lek of Greater Birds-of-paradise, where we can watch fabulous males displaying raucously in the treetops overhead, usually with a Raggiana or two in the mix, as well as the odd hybrid.
 On past tours the display has been a huge trip highlight, with both species plus hybrids carrying on wonderfully at a very accessible forest tree.
 Upriver a King Bird-of-Paradise can often be seen proclaiming its viney tangle courtship area to passing females.
-With luck we could even find a male Magnificent Riflebird on its song perch.
+With luck we could even find a male Twelve-wired Bird-of-Paradise on its song perch, dependent on whether our local guides have any accessible ones staked out for us.
 Scope views of these displaying birds often constitute one of the highlights of the tour.
 The river offers another vantage point and an opportunity (with luck, of course) to see the fantastic Sclater's Crowned-Pigeon, often voted as bird of the trip!